 (iii) The names and positions of current elected officials in the District; and

-(iv) How to search for an individual's Ward Councilmember, Ward State Board of Education member, and Advisory Neighborhood Commissioner.
+(iv) How to search for an individual's Ward Councilmember, Ward State Board of Education member, and Advisory Neighborhood Commissioner; and

 (a-1)(1) The Board shall hold regular monthly meetings in accordance with a schedule to be established by the Board.
-Additional meetings may be called as needed by the Board.
+Meetings may be rescheduled, and additional meetings may be called as needed by the Board.
 Except in the case of an emergency, the Board shall provide at least 48 hours' notice of any additional meeting.

 (2) The Board shall make available for public inspection and post on its website a proposed agenda for each Board meeting as soon as practicable, but in any event at least 24 hours before a meeting.
 Copies of the agenda shall be available to the public at the meeting.
 The Board, according to its rules, may amend the agenda at the meeting.